 In this article we take a look at loss of earnings insurance explaining what it is, how it works, if you should buy it and how much it costs.
-We also explain what statutory sick pay benefits you may be entitled to and how much you may recieve.
+We also explain what statutory sick pay benefits you may be entitled to and how much you may receive.

 What is loss of earnings insurance?

-Loss of earnings insurance - also known as income protection insurance - is an insurance policy that pays a tax free sum of money in the event that you are unable to work due to an accident, injury or illness.
+Loss of earnings insurance - also known as income protection insurance - is an insurance policy that pays a tax-free sum of money in the event that you are unable to work due to an accident, injury or illness.
 Policies can cover up to 70% of your gross earnings and can be paid on top of any qualifying statutory benefits.
 Policies can be tailored to the specific job you do and pay out after a pre-determined period of time, usually when you stop receiving sick pay benefits through work.